Back to Blog

 How far ahead should you forecast payroll?

-At least two full payroll cycles — roughly 30 to 60 days for most businesses.
+At least two full payroll cycles, roughly 30 to 60 days for most businesses.
 One cycle isn't enough: if you only look at the next run, you can clear it and still be walking into a wall on the one after.
-Two cycles gives you the lead time to collect a receivable, delay a discretionary payment, draw on a line of credit, or trim spend — all of which take days or weeks, not hours.
+Two cycles gives you the lead time to collect a receivable, delay a discretionary payment, draw on a line of credit, or trim spend, all of which take days or weeks, not hours.
+If you want a longer horizon, a 13-week cash flow forecast extends the same discipline a full quarter out.

 What's a safe cash buffer before payroll?